AT&T admits 'big mistake' in hiring Trump fixer Michael Cohen - Journal du Cameroun

-Randall Stephenson, AT&T’s chairman and chief executive, also told employees in a message that the company’s policy chief Bob Quinn would be retiring following the disclosures of payments to lawyer Michael Cohen, the focus of a series of investigations.
+Randall Stephenson, AT&T’s chairman and chief executive, also told employees in a message that the company’s policy chief Bob Quinn would be retiring following the disclosures of payments to lawyer Michael Cohen, who is now the focus of a series of investigations.

 “There is no other way to say it — AT&T hiring Michael Cohen as a political consultant was a big mistake,” Stephenson said.